As I mentioned in my last article, below are things a Diversity Visa selectee must be aware of and do BEFORE submitting their DS-260.

 Remember: You’re not to rush into submitting your DS-260.
 Be sure to properly fill out the form before submitting it.

 Diversity Visa Interview Reality

-It is true that in order for your application to be processed (and your Diversity Visa interview scheduled), your DS-260 must have been submitted.
+It is true that in order for your application to be processed (and your Diversity Visa interview scheduled), you must submit your DS-260.
 Many applicants understand this as meaning “the sooner you submit your DS-260, the sooner you will be called upon for interview”.
 But that is not what it means.

-Case number order takes preeminence over DS-260 submission in case processing and scheduling of visa interviews.
-Interviews are scheduled beginning with the lowest case numbers – that have met the requirements – in each region and progress to include higher ones as the fiscal year goes on.
+Case number order takes preeminence over DS-260 submission in scheduling of visa interviews.
+Interviews are scheduled beginning with the lowest case numbers – that have met the requirements (submission of DS 260(s) being one of them) – in each region and progress to include higher ones as the fiscal year goes on.